Payment monitoring systems: a complete guide for payment teams

 If you are choosing rather than building, a few criteria separate a real system from a dashboard:

-- Multi-provider coverage with normalised data.
+- Multi-provider coverage with normalized data.
 It has to read every PSP and acquirer you use and put them on one schema.

 - Segmentation depth.
 Can you slice by provider, BIN, country, method, and corridor, or only see top-line numbers?